A Visual Mining Approach to Improved Multiple-Instance Learning: Application of MILTree to Multiple-Instance Learning Scenarios

 \subsection{Case 2: Bag Space Layout and a Multiclass Classification Problem}

-In this case study, we intend to show the impact of adding new instances from bags already existing in the training set in order to update and improve the classification model.
+Here, we show the impact of adding new instances from bags that already exist in the training set to update and improve the classification model.
 Thus, in the updated model, some bags can be represented by more than one instance prototype.
-In order to update the model, the MILTree layout was used only in the bag space and the MILTree-SI automatic selection method was used to detect new prototypes.
+To update the model, the MILTree layout was used only in the bag space, and the MILTree-SI automatic selection method was used to detect new prototypes.
 We tested our approach with the multiclass Corel-300 dataset, containing 5 classes, 300 bags and 1293 instances.
-Figure \ref{fig_corel300_ground} displays the Corel-300 dataset in the bag space projection, where bags are points and the different colors represents different classes.
+Figure \ref{fig_corel300_ground} displays the Corel-300 dataset in the bag space projection, where bags are points and the different colors represent different classes.

-As in the previous case study, an initial training set was selected using MILTree as shown in Figure~\ref{fig_corel300_instProtoClassMatch}, in order to produce an initial classifier for Corel-300 dataset and then show the \textit{InstancePrototypes ClassMatch} tree in order to identify bags with unsuitable instance prototypes as shown in Figure~\ref{fig_corel300_instProtoClassMatch}.
-In this study we use the automatic MILTree-SI selection in order to add the alternative prototypes to the current model.
-Thus, the instances $B_{iy}$ for all red bags (see Figure~\ref{fig_corel300_instProtoClassMatch}) are added to the classification model.
+As in the previous case study, an initial training set was selected using MILTree (see Figure~\ref{corel300_MILTree}b) to build an initial classifier for the Corel-300 dataset.
+We then show the \textit{InstancePrototypes ClassMatch} tree to identify bags that have unsuitable instance prototypes, as shown in Figure~\ref{corel300_MILTree}c.
+Finally, we add all the alternative prototypes automatically detected by the MILTree-SI selection method to the current model.
+Thus, the instances $B_{iy}$ for all red bags (see Figure~\ref{corel300_MILTree}c) are added to the classification model.

-Note again that in this case study the new instance prototypes are added to the previously developed model.
+Note again that in this case study, the new instance prototypes are added to the previously developed model.
 This strategy can be useful in multiclass problems because with more classes it can be difficult to select a single instance to represent each bag.
-The MILTree-SI method ranks the instances and therefore $B_{ix}$ and $B_{iy}$ are considered respectively the first and the second best prototypes, so that it is intuitive to add the second prototype to the model.
-In contrast, the MILTree-Med method uses clustering in an attempt to obtain a pair of positive/negative prototypes so one should often choose just one of them, since adding both instances to the model could increase the class overlap.
+The MILTree-SI method ranks the instances, and therefore, $B_{ix}$ and $B_{iy}$ are considered, respectively, the best and second-best prototypes so that it is intuitive to add the second prototype to the model.
+In contrast, the MILTree-Med method uses clustering in an attempt to obtain a pair of positive and negative prototypes, so it is highly recommended to choose just one of them because adding both instances to the model could increase the class overlap.